Provides SMEs with “ESG Doctor” support to help boost their competitiveness

 Ms. Phoebe Wong, Deputy Chief Executive, Senior Executive Director, Group Head of Personal Banking of Dah Sing Bank, said, “SMEs typically lack ESG-related knowledge and resources.
 Dah Sing Bank is sponsoring FoE HK to launch this Programme so that more SMEs will become aware of the most pressing ESG issues that concern them, and enable them to identify improvement areas through the Programme’s free assessment and ESG guidelines.
 Last year, the Hong Kong Government announced its target to achieve carbon neutrality by 2050.
 As buildings are the main source of carbon emissions in the city, it is pertinent to feature the property and construction sector in the first forum under the Programme.
 This will create awareness of the urgency for the sector’s SMEs to transition to a low-carbon operating model, and will bring new ideas and opportunities to inspire them to embark on adopting sustainable business practices.”

 The Programme is the first of its kind that takes on an industry-specific approach to lobby and recognise ESG best practices adoption by SMEs and to promote sustainable development in industries.
 Using the United Nations Sustainable Development Goals as framework, it evaluates the sustainable development strategies and policies of SMEs and their ability to manage and drive sustainable development performance.
 SMEs that attain a certain level of improvement within a specific period will be commended for their commitment and contribution.
 The free-to-join Programme is sponsored by Dah Sing Bank.
 Additionally, Dah Sing Bank is offering further incentives to all the SMEs participating in the Programme and / or receiving recognition in the form of fee discounts and cash rebates, while recognised participants will also receive an exclusive HKD1,000 cash reward.
 SMEs in the property and construction industries can enroll in the Programme starting today (27 June) until 31 August 2022.
-Please refer to the attached fact sheet for details.

 This year marks the 75th anniversary of Dah Sing Bank.
 A series of celebratory activities will be launched from June onwards to reach out to the community, SMEs and customers as well as to promote green lifestyles.
 Through these activities, the Bank hopes to thank and share its joy with the public and its customers, express its advocacy for sustainable lifestyles, and bring vitality to Hong Kong’s communities and economy.
 For details, please visit the Bank’s 75th anniversary webpage on http://www.dahsing.com/75Anniv/en.